 If Genie Firefighter picks up more than 3 cubes and prevents the other team to complete their task, it loses 50 points.

-If the robot passes to the other side of the field, it loses 25 points for each time.
+If the robot passes to the other side of the field, it loses 10 points each time.

 If the team interferes with the robot outside of the robot lot, the team loses 50 points.

 If all tasks are completed (3 cubes in the fire zone, all people figures are in the hospital) 1 point will be earned for every 1 second of the time after the robot returns to the robot lot.

 If teams violate any fair play rules, like destroying or blocking the opponent team’s robot intentionally, preventing the other team to achieve the tasks, the team will lose 50 points.
 In addition to these penalties, teams violating fair play rules can be subject to disqualification from the competition by the referee's decision.

 All finalist robots will be inspected on the setup/practice day and any robot which does not apply the below rules would be disqualified and ineligible to compete in Genius Robotics.